EXCLUSIVE-U.S. tells European companies they face sanctions risk on Nord Stream 2 pipeline | Headlines

 Half of the funding of Nord Stream 2 is provided by Germany's Uniper, BASF's Wintershall, Anglo-Dutch oil major Shell, Austria's

-The State Department asked the companies in October if they were involved with Nord Stream 2 and whether any work continued after July 15, and the value of any services or support.
-On that date, U.S. Secretary of State Mike Pompeo warned investors in Russia's Nord Stream 2 and Turkstream pipelines they could face sanctions under the Countering America's Adversaries Through Sanctions Act of 2017.
+The State Department asked the companies in October if they were involved with Nord Stream 2 and whether any work continued after July 15, and the value of any services or support, the industry source said.
+U.S. Secretary of State Mike Pompeo on July 15 warned investors in Russia's Nord Stream 2 and Turkstream pipelines they could face sanctions under the Countering America's Adversaries Through Sanctions Act of 2017.

 ALSO READ